Mbed-TLS/mbedtls/README.rst

   This generates debug information and disables optimization of the code.
 - Coverage.
   This generates code coverage information in addition to debug information.
+- ASan.
+  This instruments the code with AddressSanitizer to check for memory errors.
+- Check.
+  This activates more compiler warnings and treats them as errors.

 Switching build modes in CMake is simple.
 For debug mode, enter at the command line: